Genivia/ugrep/README.md

                   when the output is sent to a terminal.

            --help [WHAT], -?
 [WHAT]
-                  Display a help message, specifically on WHAT when specified.
-In addition, `--help format' displays an overview of FORMAT fields, `--help regex' displays an overview of regular expressions and `--help globs' displays an overview of glob syntax and conventions.
+                  Display a help message on options related to WHAT when specified.
+                  In addition, `--help regex' displays an overview of regular expressions, `--help globs' displays an overview of glob syntax and conventions.  `--help fuzzy' displays details of fuzzy search with option -Z and `--help format' displays a list of --format fields.

            --hexdump[=[1-8][a][bch][A[NUM]][B[NUM]][C[NUM]]]
                   Output matches in 1 to 8 columns of 8 hexadecimal octets.
 The